doriamoore21-hue/doriamoore21-hue/README.md

-# 👋 Hi, I'm Doria Miller
+# 👋 Hi, I'm Doria Moore
 **Data Analyst | Business Intelligence | Customer Insights**

 I’m a data analyst with a background in customer success and business development.